wynessgp/csse332-sp2324-review-session2/README.md

 ## **Problem 1: [The PS5](console.c)**
 Length: Medium? <br>
-Objective: Get some familiarity with a more *unconventional* critical section and more practice using multiple conditional variables <br>
+Objective: Get some familiarity with a more *unconventional* critical section. <br>
 Files to modify: `console.c`

 ### Description: